-- To develop risk management policies, which includes risk management strategies and risk tolerance level for the various operating units within the Group; - To develop methodologies to identify, evaluate, prioritise, address and report the various risks of the various operating units within the Group; - To periodically review the effectiveness of the existing risk management policies and methodologies and recommend changes thereto; - To monitor and ensure the implementation and compliance of the risk management policies and methodologies across the Group; - To review the key risk profile of the Group and ensure that all significant risks are managed effectively, including the evaluation and treatment of newly identified risk, review and monitor the implementation of action plans to mitigate the significant risks identified; - To report risk exposures or risk management activities to the Audit Committee on a timely basis; and - · To promote risk awareness and/or facilitate training on risk management.
+- To develop risk management policies, which includes risk management strategies and risk tolerance level for the Group; - To develop methodologies to identify, evaluate, prioritise, address and report the various risks within the Group; - To periodically review the effectiveness of the existing risk management policies and methodologies and recommend changes thereto; - To monitor and ensure the implementation and compliance of the risk management policies and methodologies across the Group; - To review the key risk profile of the Group and ensure that all significant risks are managed effectively, including the evaluation and treatment of newly identified risk, review and monitor the implementation of action plans to mitigate the significant risks identified; - To report risk exposures or risk management activities to the Audit Committee on a timely basis; and - To promote risk awareness and/or facilitate training on risk management.

 The Group Risk Management Committee together with the Group's management are responsible for implementing the processes for identifying, evaluating, monitoring and reporting of risks and internal control, taking appropriate and timely corrective actions as required.
+This is designed to be responsive to changes in the business environment and is communicated to the appropriate levels through existing reporting structures and processes of the Group.